Frazz by Jef Mallett for October 29, 2019

 5. Aaue7mcr7qe7lttf36dvhkbo3s8e2hqxs1j1j8kdlc a

-RRad over 4 years ago
+RRad about 5 years ago

 This strip is just pure brilliance!
 Thank you!
 I remember the Kennedy book from years ago; just ordered a new copy of it!
 Superb!
 Wow… a comic strip inspiring someone to read a book!